Patrick G. Coy

 Dr. Coy's research has been funded by the National Science Foundation, the Hewlett Foundation, the Albert Einstein Institution, the Council for International Exchange of Scholars, the American Sociological Association, and by the University Research Council and the University Teaching Council of Kent State University.

 Patrick Coy was a Fulbright Scholar at the University of Botswana in 2010-11 where he worked with the Research Centre on San (Bushmen) Studies, as well as the Department of Political and Administrative Affairs.
-He currently serves as the Vice President of the Board of Directors of the International Peace Research Association Foundation, and the Vice President of the Board of Directors of the Cleveland Mediation Center.
+He has served as the Vice President of the Board of Directors of the International Peace Research Association Foundation, and the Vice President of the Board of Directors of the Cleveland Mediation Center.

 Many of Professor Coy's recent scholarly publications can be accessed below.
 He is also a frequent contributor to newspapers, periodicals and web sites, publishing op-eds, commentaries and articles in such outlets as the Atlanta Journal Constitution, St. Louis Post-Dispatch, Baltimore Sun, Cleveland Plain Dealer, Akron Beacon Journal, Milwaukee Journal Sentinel, Progressive, Fellowship, Sojourners, Commonweal, Common Dreams, and many other outlets.

 Professor Coy provides workshops and trainings in various aspects of conflict resolution, mediation, and nonviolent action to community, educational, and international groups.

 Contesting Patriotism: Culture, Power and Strategy in the Peace Movement, Rowman and Littlefield Publishers, 2008 (with Lynne M. Woehrle and Gregory M. Maney)

 Research in Social Movements, Conflicts and Change (editor), Volume 38, Emerald Group Publishing, 2015